ncdisrup-ai/CriticalTemperatureRiskDetection/README.md

-# Credit Card Fraud Detection
+# Critical temperature risk detection
-Detect fraudulent credit card transactions through supervised machine learning
+Detect risk of critical temperature in materials, through supervised machine learning

 ## 🤔 What is this?
-**Description:**  How to detect fraudulent credit card transactions?.
+**Description:**  How to detect risk of critical temperature in materials?.
-Detect fraudulent credit card transactions through supervised machine learning, testing 6 classification models (w/CV) and their hyperparameters.
-Using also techniques like:
+Detect risk of critical temperature in materials, through supervised machine learning, testing 6 classification models and 6 regression models (w/CV) and their hyperparameters

-- Example-dependent cost-sensitive learning, calculating the weights for each sample based on the feature (transaction amount) and class weight
-- OverSampling (SMOTE) and undersampling
+Classification model
+- RandomForest
+- GradientBoosting
+- DecisionTree
+- LogisticRegression
+- SVC
+- GaussianNB

+Regression model
+- RandomForest_Regr
+- LinearModel_Trees
+- DecisionTree_Regr
+- GradBoosted_Regr_Trees
+- SVC
+- Linear_Regr_Tree

-It involves Data Understanding, research and design of Artificial Intelligence supervised learning algorithms for **classification** problem.
+It involves Data Understanding, research and design of Artificial Intelligence supervised learning algorithms for **regression** and **classification** problems (we have two targets).

 A typical data science project has several phases (Cross-Industry Standard Process for Data Mining (CRISP-DM)).
 Phases adapted to this project
 1) Business Understanding: Understand the business problem and define the objectives of the project.